 Quantitative research deals with primary and secondary sources where data is represented in numerical form.
 This can include closed-question poll results, statistics, and census information or demographic data.

 Quantitative data tends to be used when researchers are interested in understanding a particular moment in time and examining data sets over time to find trends and patterns.

 To collect numerical data, surveys are often employed as one of the main research methods to source first-hand information in primary research.
-Qualitative research can also come from third-party research studies.
+Quantitative research can also come from third-party research studies.

 Quantitative research is widely used in the realms of social sciences, such as biology, chemistry, psychology, economics, sociology, and marketing.

 Research teams collect data that is significant to proving or disproving a hypothesis research question – known as the research objective.
 When they collect quantitative data, researchers will aim to use a sample size that is representative of the total population of the target market they’re interested in.